 5.1 The NC is also tasked with the responsibility of monitoring and evaluating Board performance.
-On the recommendation of the NC, the Board has adopted a framework for evaluating board effectiveness.
-The framework entails collective discussion of formal evaluation of board performance carried out by individual directors each completing a Questionaire.
-For the financial year just ended, the NC carried out an assessment of Board effectiveness, and the findings were presented and discussed at an NC meeting with participation from all directors.
-The NC also discussed generally the performance and contribution by each individual director to the Board's effectiveness, as well as each director's assessment of the effectiveness of each Board committee.
+On the recommendation of the NC, the Board has adopted a framework for evaluating the performance and effectiveness of the Board and its Committees, and the performance of each Board member.
+The framework entails collective discussion of formal evaluation of Board performance carried out by individual director completing a Questionnaire.
+For the financial year just ended, the NC carried out an assessment of the performance and effectiveness of the Board and its Committees, and the performance of each Director, and the findings were presented and discussed at an NC meeting with participation from all directors.